KonstantinosLakis/Santorini/README.md

 It was developed as a final project for the course "Principles of Programming Languages" of the department of Informatics and Telecommunications at the National and Kapodistrian University of Athens.

-If you would like to try out the project, delete StudentCode.hs, rename cleanStudentCode.hs to StudentCode.hs and fill in the required functions.
+If you would like to try and carry out the project, delete StudentCode.hs, rename cleanStudentCode.hs to StudentCode.hs and fill in the required functions.

 # Santorini